 Hey hey!
-Welcome back to part 2 of how to get deconstructed sofa look!
-If you missed part 1, you can check it out [HERE].
-This part is all about putting the sofa back together with a “deconstructed” look; after basically tearing it down to it’s bones in part 1.
+Welcome to part 2 of how to get deconstructed sofa look!
+Make sure you read part 1 of deconstructing a sofa before starting here.
+This part is all about putting your vintage sofa back together with a “deconstructed” look; after basically tearing it down to it’s bones in part 1.

 I shared in my previous post that this is not a quick and easy DIY.
-This has definitely been a labor of love.
+But it is totally worth it!
+I absolutely love the look of deconstructed furniture.
+It has definitely been a labor of love.
 Actually, my intention was to sell the deconstructed sofa, but after putting my blood, sweat and tears into this, I decided it was definitely a keeper!
 Besides, I’m pretty much in love with the way it turned out.

 This post may contain affiliate links.
 See my disclosure for full details.

-If you missed my first post on deconstructing the sofa, this is what it looked like when I started.
+If you missed my how to deconstruct a sofa, this is what it looked like when I started.

 How to Get a Deconstructed Sofa

-Drop cloth was the fabric that I chose to use for this project.
+Drop cloth was the fabric that I chose to use for this deconstructed couch.
 The color and texture was perfect for the look I was going for.
 I washed, dried and ironed it before I started the project.

 Once all of the batting was in place, I cut my drop cloth to cover the area.
 I left it a little larger to allow for the edges to be folded under.